chp-legacy/chainpoint-node/README.md

 When you start your Node you'll see in the logs that your Node will attempt to register itself with one of our Tierion Core clusters and will be provided with a secret key.

-The Node will then go through a process of downloading, and cryptographically verifying the entire Calendar.
+The Node will then go through a process of downloading, and cryptographically verifying the entire Chainpoint Calendar.
 Every block will have its signature checked and will be stored locally.
 This process may take some time on first run as our Calendar grows.
 After initial sync, all incremental changes will also be pulled down to every Node, verified and stored.

 If there are any problems you see in the logs, or if something is not working as expected, please [file a bug](https://github.com/chainpoint/chainpoint-node/issues) and provide as much information about the issue as possible.